JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 They end with this statement:

-> "We hope that this convention will permit the reader to follow all the authors without difficult transitioning between chapters."
+> We hope that this convention will permit the reader to follow all the authors without difficult transitioning between chapters.

 <span class="sidenote-wide">Valerie Fridland, Tyler Kendall, Betsy E. Evans, & Alicia Beckford Wassink, eds.
 2016.
 Speech in the Western States, Vol 1., The Coastal States. <i>Publication of the American Dialect Society</i> 101.
 Available <a href = "https://read.dukeupress.edu/pads/issue/101/1">here</a>.</span>
 It appears that their goal for continuity has reached further than they may have anticipated because the set was used in later volumes of the *Publications of the American Dialect Society*.
 For instance, here are the remarks by the editors of *Speech in the Western States: Volume 1: The Coastal States* (Fridland *et al.* 2016):